 - People want more.
 And finally a story about sharing your soul with people through writing —

 Society & Civility was a novel I started as a lark — I love BBC movies and Jane Austin books set in the early 1800s, especially those with romance and strong heroes.
 The idea had been floating around in my head for only about six months (I’ve worked on some stories for ten years) but in fall of 2014 I started to tell the tale of Ann, who was raised as a gentleman’s daughter in the country and then challenged and changed by her first social season in London.
-The novel also involved several suitors vying for her hand and her heart.
+The novel also involves several suitors vying for her hand and her heart.

 Well, I did my damndest and thought I’d written a quite good story (I even re-read it several times just for fun over the winter months).
 By next summer I was ready for my first three bata readers to tell me what they thought.
 Yeeouch!
 They were of one mind, really enjoying the story as a whole, but hating the modern ‘twist’ of having Ann start a sexual affair with one of the men in the middle of the book.
 Now, I could have just stood by my work and called it finished, but their feedback intrigued me (after making me gnash my teeth and question my abilities as a storyteller).
 I had thought it was great, but they were looking for more.
 Beyond.
 Their other comments were so positive that I wanted to create a story they’d enjoy from first to last.